ridulfo/nicolo.se/src/pages/writing/2025-08-16-framework-laptop.md

                                                Locale: en_US.UTF-8
 ```

 The hardware choices that were made were to balance battery life and performance.
 I've not read good things about the 2.8k display, and so I chose to go for the "normal resolution" one.
 The one I picked has lower latency, consumes less power and has better color reproduction.
 There is one downside though, it requires fractional scaling (more on that later...).
 The SSD was chosen because it had lower power consumption, while not sacrificing much performance.
 The difficult choice was between the two available AMD CPUs.
 Intel was not even considered due to how bad it compares to the CPUs from AMD, mostly in battery life and heat production.
 The choice was between the AI 300 and 7040 series AMD processors.
 The picture that I got when researching was that the 7040 series is a bit older and has better support.
 It also has a better GPU for gaming.
 While the AI 300's are newer and more efficient, resulting in better battery life.
-They also feature a powerful neural Processing Unit (NPU), that in the case of the CPU that I picked (AMD Ryzen AI 7 350) manages 50 trillon operations per second (TOPS).
+They also feature a powerful neural Processing Unit (NPU), that in the case of the CPU that I picked (AMD Ryzen AI 7 350) manages 50 trillion operations per second (TOPS).
 This is on par with an RTX 4080 (though comparing TOPS to FLOPS).
 For my use case, the AI 300 series CPU was the much better fit.

 ### The OS
 (I use NixOS, btw)